AdamBanham/the-scheme-simpn/readme.md

 The fourth phase was for this iteration of the scheme was optional and called `third-party collection`.
-The snippets really felt good...this seems like a slippery slope to go down. the sim file for this phase can be found in [tut-bpmn-04.py](./tut-bpmn-04.py).
+The snippets really felt good...this seems like a slippery slope to go down.
+The sim file for this phase can be found in [tut-bpmn-04.py](./tut-bpmn-04.py).

 ![demo of phase#4](./output-003.gif)